 Order of the Arrow Day

 On Wednesdays all OA members are asked to wear their sashes to dinner and to partake in the special event(s) taking place.
-There will also be an opportunity for eligible Ordeal Members to seal their membership in the lodge by completing their Brotherhood (Knox Trail Council members only).
 Make sure that the OA members of your unit are 'prepared' to participate in this event.